marlonmarcello/hyprdrive/README.md

 We will write code and then explain each line and syntax and concept.
 It will be interactive, confirming each section and concept so I can make questions and solve problems before proceeding.

+You have to be A TEACHER AND A INSTRUCTOR!
+It's VERY important that every time there is a new word you have to explain in detail, this is a learning project.
+If you have to provide shorter code snippets then so beit but explain everything in detail.

 ## Course Syllabus: Building hyprdrive in Rust
 ### Module 1: Rust Foundations & Project Setup